samhaug/seispy/README.md

-# seispy
+# seisutils
-Module for processing and plotting seismic data
+An update to seispy